 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Advertising Association, headquartered in Great Britain, reported operational and attendee travel emissions for the Axis Awards event amounting to approximately 27,090 kg CO2e.
+In 2023, the Advertising Association, headquartered in Great Britain, reported operational and attendee travel emissions of approximately 27,090 kg CO2e for the Axis Awards event.
 This figure reflects the total emissions associated with the event, although specific scopes (Scope 1, 2, or 3) were not disclosed.
 For context, in 2020, the average annual operational carbon footprint of a full-time employee in a UK advertising agency was about 3,400 kg CO2e, while the mean impact of producing a television advertisement was approximately 4,700 kg CO2e.
-Emissions data from previous years, such as 2019, included various production-related emissions, but specific totals were not provided.
-Currently, the Advertising Association has not set any documented reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The organisation does not inherit emissions data from a parent company, indicating that its climate commitments and emissions reporting are independent.
-Overall, while the Advertising Association has made strides in measuring its emissions, further transparency and commitment to reduction targets would enhance its climate strategy.
+In 2019, emissions related to UK location production steps were reported at about 7.09 kg CO2e per location.
+Currently, the Advertising Association has not set specific reduction targets or disclosed any climate pledges.
+Their emissions data is not cascaded from a parent organization, indicating that they operate independently in their climate reporting.
+The association is actively engaged in industry initiatives aimed at reducing carbon footprints, as outlined in their Ad Net Zero Industry Roadmap.